boltops-tools/pipedream/docs/_docs/dsl/approve.md

 title: Approval Action DSL
 nav_text: Approve
 categories: dsl
-nav_order: 9
+nav_order: 10
 ---

-You can add an approve action to a stage with the simple `approve` method.
+You can add an Approval Action to a Stage with the `approve` method.
 There are various helpful forms.
 Let's start with the simplest form.

-## String
+## String Form

 The approve method take can take a simple String.
 In this form, it sets the message for the approval action.
 Essentially, it sets the `configuration.CustomData` property of the Approval action.
 See [Add an Action to a Pipeline in CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-action-add.html) docs for the full structure.